-Cost of goods sold is shown in the income statement of a company which is into manufacturing, wholesaling, retailing and into similar kind of business.
-Cost of goods sold or COGS is calculated by taking all expenses that a company has incurred to manufacture its product.
+Cost of goods sold is shown in the income statement of a company which is into manufacturing, wholesaling, retailing or into similar kind of business.
+Cost of goods sold or COGS is calculated by taking all direct expenses that a company has incurred to manufacture its product.
 After calculating COGS, you need to offset it against revenue to find out gross profit.

 In this article we will discuss the steps to calculate cost of goods sold and how its shown in company’s Income Statement.

 What is included in cost of goods sold